How to choose the

 One of the most important things to consider with your memories is how you’re going to keep them safe.
 If your phone doesn’t have removable storage, you’re going to want to look into a way to dump your pictures.
 Syncing to your laptop isn’t exactly the quickest—or easiest—method, so Dropbox is a great alternative.
 You can access your images from your phone or your computer and it doesn’t matter if you end up switching from iPhone to Android.
 This might also mean you can skip bringing your laptop with you on your trip.
 As an added bonus, Dropbox makes it very easy to share photos with others—whether it’s your coworkers, friends, or family.

 Disclaimer: Many companies offer their own proprietary cloud storage systems, like Apple iCloud and Google Photos.
 These will work fine but might be incompatible across various operating systems, which is why we’d rather not recommend one over the other.
 We like Dropbox because you don’t have to worry about that stuff, but to each their own.

-Size and convenience will be your biggest reasons for choosing a smartphone camera while traveling.
+Size and convenience will be your biggest reasons for choosing a smartphone camera as the best camera for travel.
 Chances are you’re already planning on taking it with you, so now there’s one less thing to have to insure or worry about.

 Having such great cameras in our mobile phones now means that you don’t necessarily have to give up quality for the sake of convenience.
 With the ability to shoot in raw with apps like Lightroom, you don’t even have to sacrifice your editing capabilities after the fact.